 In addition, we have a set of internal supporting policies in place, including a Whistleblowing Policy and an Equality, Diversity and Dignity Policy, to protect against the risks of slavery and human trafficking.
 As part of the wider NEC group, we also adhere to the NEC Code of Conduct, which promotes ethical behaviour in all of our business and dealings.

-The Company’s directors and senior management take the responsibility for implementing the Company’s anti-slavery and human trafficking policies and procedures and provide adequate resources (including training) and investment to ensure that slavery and human trafficking are not taking place within the Company or within its supply chain.
+Our directors and senior management take the responsibility for implementing our anti-slavery and human trafficking policies and procedures, and providing adequate resources (including training) and investment to ensure that slavery and human trafficking are not taking place within our group or supply chain.